MegGray/SQL_Exercise_3/README.md

 ## **Instructions from Class Assignment Notes**

-* Add some data into a database called FavoriteDB.
+* Add data into a database called FavoriteDB.
 Data should be unique and you should try to test your skills in adding new data, and updating existing data!

 * Add at least three rows of data to each table.

 ## **Bonus**

-* Creatie a column that has a default value within it, and note how default values work when creating new rows.
+* Create a column that has a default value within it, and note how default values work when creating new rows.

 * Create a column with a default value that automatically goes up with each new row